 In addition, restitution for “fair market value” of the damaged or destroyed property is almost always ordered by the court upon conviction of a violation of § 28.04.

-As if a DWI charge alone is not serious enough, a DWI with Property Damage charge adds to the legal issues and the potential expense of a DWI incident.
+As if a DWI charge alone is not serious enough, a DWI with a property damage charge adds to the legal issues and the potential expense of a DWI incident.
 If you are charged with DWI with property damage anywhere in Denton County, Texas, you should contact a local DWI defense attorney as soon as possible, so that you may begin a defense of the charges lodged against you.

-Information about DWI with Property Damage in Lewisville, Texas
+Information about DWI with Property Damage in Denton, Texas

 Under the Texas Penal Code Ann., Title 10, Chapter 49.04, Driving While Intoxicated may be charged when a “person is intoxicated while operating a motor vehicle in a public place.”